tvandenberghe/sea-ice/README.md

 With this dashboard you can display Sea ice extent as sourced from https://psl.noaa.gov/data/timeseries/monthly/SHICE/ and https://psl.noaa.gov/data/timeseries/monthly/data/s_iceextent.mon.data.
 The data is available from 1978 until 2024.

 Two graph types are available
--Sea ice extent per month, for a given year
+- Sea ice extent per month, for a given year
--Sea ice extent per year, for a given season (winter, summer or difference between both)
+- Sea ice extent per year, for a given season (winter, summer or difference between both)

 # Sea ice seal graph